Oliver-Tay23/Dashboard-Spectre/README.md

 Task Tracker (Domovoy) — separate FastAPI + HTML/CSS/JS project, own port, also hosted on the homelab Proxmox box.
 Spectre's Daily Tasks card links out to it in a new tab.

 ## Status:
-Complete and hosted on Proxmox
+Complete and hosted on Proxmox — running continuously, accessible from anywhere via Tailscale.